Umee (UMEE) Price Hits $0.0009 on Major Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Umee was first traded on February 14th, 2022.
+Umee’s genesis date was February 14th, 2022.
 Umee’s total supply is 12,303,154,593 tokens and its circulating supply is 4,432,500,000 tokens.
-The official website for Umee is www.ux.xyz.
+Umee’s official message board is medium.com/umeeblog.
 Umee’s official Twitter account is @ux_xyz and its Facebook page is accessible here.
-The official message board for Umee is medium.com/umeeblog.
 The Reddit community for Umee is https://reddit.com/r/umeecrosschain and the currency’s Github account can be viewed here.
+The official website for Umee is www.ux.xyz.

-It is usually not possible to buy alternative cryptocurrencies such as Umee directly using US dollars.
-Investors seeking to acquire Umee should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Umee using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Umee directly using US dollars.
+Investors seeking to acquire Umee should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Umee using one of the aforementioned exchanges.

 Receive News & Updates for Umee Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Umee and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.